What is Formula 1?

 Why is it called Formula 1?

-Formula refers to the set of rules and regulations that govern this category of car racing.
+The formula in Formula 1 refers to the set of rules and regulations that govern this series of car racing.
 1 comes because it is the highest class, the one where all drivers want to get.
-Other Formula series like F2 and F3 have similar rules and car formats, although it is far from being the same as F1.
+Other Formula series like F2 and F3 have similar rules and car formats, but they are considered lesser series.

 How fast do Formula 1 cars go?

-Formula 1 cars can go up to around 200 mph in qualifying, and a little less in a race.
-The top speed achieved by a Formula 1 car happened in 2005, whe Juan Pablo Montoya reached 231 mph in his car.
+Formula 1 cars can go up to around 200 mph in qualifying and a little less in a race.
+The top speed achieved by a Formula 1 car happened in 2005, when Juan Pablo Montoya reached 231 mph in his car.